-For providing consulting services to us and Cantor in connection with this offering, we expect to issue to Martin J. Wygod warrants to purchase a number of shares of our Class A common stock equal to 1.5% of the aggregate number of shares of Class A common stock offered by this prospectus (excluding any shares purchased pursuant to the underwriters' over-allotment option).
+For consulting services provided to us and Cantor by Martin J. Wygod in connection with this offering, we expect to issue to Martin J. Wygod or his designees warrants to purchase an aggregate number of shares of our Class A common stock equal to 1.5% of the aggregate number of shares of Class A common stock offered by this prospectus (excluding any shares purchased pursuant to the underwriters' over-allotment option).
 We anticipate that each of the warrants will have a five-year term and will be exercisable commencing on the first anniversary of the date of issuance at a price per share equal to the initial public offering price.
 We expect that the warrants will not be transferable, other than to charities and trusts established for the benefit of Mr. Wygod's children and grandchildren.